Decommission Aged Hardware

-During the decommissioning process, AIStor routes read operations (e.g. GET
+During the decommissioning process, MinIO AIStor routes read operations (for example, GET, LIST, HEAD) normally.

-) to the remaining “active” pools in the deployment.
+MinIO AIStor routes write operations (for example, PUT, versioned DELETE) to the remaining active pools in the deployment.

 Versioned objects maintain their ordering throughout the migration process.